SD15Z/The-Sparks-Foundation-Internship/README.md

 # The-Sparks-Foundation-Internship
-Graduate Rotational Program of 'The Sparks Foundation'
+Graduate Rotational Program(GRIP) of 'The Sparks Foundation'